UrsaMU/ursamu/help/help_stats-reset.md

 ## Details

 - Resets all stats to default values
-- Also resets splat and specialties
+- Also resets template and specialties
 - Use when you need to start over
 - Cannot be undone